Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Methods

 \subsection{SignalGP}

 Here, we provide a general overview of SignalGP; see \citep{lalejini_evolving_2018} for a more in-depth description.
-SignalGP defines a way of organizing and interpreting genetic programs to afford computational evolution access to the event-driven programming paradigm \citep{cassandras_event-driven_2014}.
+SignalGP defines a scheme for organizing and interpreting genetic programs to afford computational evolution access to the event-driven programming paradigm \citep{cassandras_event-driven_2014}.
 In event-driven programs, software execution focuses on processing events (often in the form of messages from other processes, sensor alerts, or user actions).
 In SignalGP, events (signals) trigger the execution of program modules (functions), facilitating efficient reactions to exogeneously- or endogeneously-generated signals.
-For this work, program modules are represented as sequences of instructions; however, the SignalGP framework generalizes across a variety of program representations.
+For this work, program modules are represented as sequences of instructions; however, the SignalGP framework generalizes across a variety of program representations \citep{lalejini_what_2019}.

 Programs in SignalGP are explicitly modular, comprising a set of functions, each associating a tag with an instruction sequence.
 SignalGP makes explicit the concept of events or \textit{signals}.
 All signals contain a tag and any associated signal-specific data (\textit{e.g.}, numeric input values).
 Because both signals and program functions are tagged, SignalGP determines the most appropriate function to process a signal using tag-based referencing: signals trigger the function with the closest matching tag.

-In this work, we represent tags as 256-bit strings, and we quantify the similarity between any two tags using the Streak metric\footnote{The Streak metric measures similarity between two bit strings as the ratio between the lengths of the longest contiguously-matching and longest contiguously-mismatching substrings.} \citep{downing_intelligence_2015}.
+In this work, we represent tags as 256-bit strings, and we quantify the similarity between any two tags using the Streak metric.
+The Streak metric was originally proposed by Downing \citep{downing_intelligence_2015} and measures similarity between two bit strings in terms of the relationship between the lengths of the longest contiguously-matching and longest contiguously-mismatching substrings.\footnote{ We make a slight modification to Downing's matching procedure due to an error in its mathematical derivation, as detailed in the supplement \citep{lalejini_supplement}. } Specifically, we XOR the two bit strings and count the longest substring of all 0's in the first case or of all 1's in the second.
+The equation below overviews how the Streak metric computes the similarity ($S$) between two tags ($t_q$ and $t_m$):

+where $p_{\mathrm{match}}$ returns the probability of observing the measured length of the longest contiguously-matching substring between $t_q$ and $t_m$ by chance, and $p_{\mathrm{mismatch}}$ returns the probability of observing the measured length of the longest contiguously-mismatching substring between $t_q$ and $t_m$ by chance.
+Both our implementation and the mathematical equations for computing the Streak similarity between two bit strings can be found in supplemental material \supSecStreakMetric\ \citep{lalejini_supplement}.